ericstrobl/TWRCI/README.md

 > p = 10

-Assign SNPs to each gene:
+Assign variants to each gene and the phenotype:

 > SNPs = generate_SNP_list(p,ncol(data)/p)